Superm4n97/kubernetes/Networking/Networking and Kubernetes.md

     Each new container gets one interface automatically attached to the 'docker0' bridge.

+## Container Network Interface (CNI)
+* CNI defines a standard interface to manage a container's network.
+* CNI plugin is responsible for assigning pod IP address and maintaining a rout between pods

 # 4. Kubernetes Networking Introduction
     * The Kubernetes networking model
     * Node and Pod network layout